 "I never want to hear that sound again."

-Mum Vikki describes the terrifying moment when her baby daughter got burned.
+Mum Vikki describes the terrifying moment her baby daughter got burned.

 "I knew I needed to remain calm."

 Tim knew how to help when his colleague Tony was having a heart attack.

 "She wasn't making any noise at all"